VirtusLab/git-machete/README.md

 **git machete is a versatile tool for organizing your git repo, including features like:**

-* Neat, customizable `git machete status` that shows what branches are in sync with their parent branch/remote tracking branch and which of them need to be rebased/pulled/pushed
+* Neat, customizable `git machete status` that shows what branches are in sync with their parent branch/remote tracking branch and which of them need to be rebased/merged/pulled/pushed

 ![git machete status](https://raw.githubusercontent.com/PawelLipski/git-machete-blog-2/master/status.png)

-* Semi-automatic traversal of the branches that helps you effortlessly rebase and push/pull the branches you care for (`git machete traverse`)
+* Semi-automatic traversal of the branches that helps you effortlessly rebase, merge, push and pull the branches you care for (`git machete traverse`)

 ![git machete traverse](https://raw.githubusercontent.com/PawelLipski/git-machete-blog-2/master/traverse.png)